|.||Kisco Home : products : SafeNet/i : On-line Demo||.|

-Another feature of SafeNet/i lets you control which TCP/IP Addresses can gain access to your system via Telnet, FTP Server and FTP Client.
+Another feature of SafeNet/i lets you control which TCP/IP Addresses can gain access to your system via Telnet.
 The following screen is an example of a setup screen for Telnet:

 Using this screen, you can list known IP addresses that you want to grant access to.
 Once this is activated, Telnet requests from all other IP addresses are denied.
 This screen also enables automatic signon, providing protection for your user profiles from snoopers on the Internet.